Maryland falls to top-seeded Stanford, exits in Sweet 16 for second straight season

 The Terps shot just 18.8 percent in the first quarter.

+“You look at their size from two through five, that length gave us fits,” Frese said.
+“And then you put Anna Wilson as that pest defensively.
+She gave Katie [Benzan] no open looks.
+Her defensive pressure and intensity was unbelievable.
+For us, we knew we were going to have to kind of score on that midrange pull-up game, but, again, that length bothered us on the offensive end.”

 Maryland had the ball on the final possession of both the first and second quarters and didn’t get a shot off on either.
-The first ended with Katie Benzan, Mimi Collins and Shyanne Sellers playing hot potato with none of the three looking for a shot.
-Ashley Owusu had the ball all to herself at the end of the second, but simply waited too long to pull the trigger.
+The first ended with Benzan, Mimi Collins and Shyanne Sellers playing hot potato with none of the three looking for a shot.
+Ashley Owusu had the ball all to herself at the end of the second but simply waited too long to pull the trigger.
 Her made jumper was deemed too late upon review.

 Maryland went through a nearly seven-minute stretch in the second quarter without a field goal.
 Stanford (31-3) shot 51.7 percent in the first half.

+“We had a great scouting report,” said Haley Jones, the reigning NCAA tournament most outstanding player.
+“Part of why we’re so good every year is because of the attention to detail we have with our scout.
+We were communicating, we were closing in on their shooters, we weren’t giving them the first option.
+They usually get quick shots on offense, and we made them look for second and third shots and we were getting on the boards, not giving them a lot of second-chance opportunities.”

 Angel Reese (25 points) was the only other consistent offensive force besides Miller.
-Chloe Bibby finished with 10 points in her final collegiate game.
+Bibby finished with 10 points in her final collegiate game.
+Benzan, who average 10.2 points during the season, was held scoreless in 40 minutes.

+“For Katie Benzan not to score a point, that’s lockdown defense,” Stanford Coach Tara VanDerveer. said.
+“Sometimes we had some miscues with getting [out to] the three, but they didn’t make a lot of threes on us, and they’re an excellent offensive team.”

 Things weren’t any better on the defensive end for the team that entered the game ranked 250th in the country in scoring defense.
-The reigning NCAA Tournament Most Outstanding Player Haley Jones set the tone early with a pair of triples to open the game before doing a little bit of everything from there on out.
+Jones set the tone early with a pair of triples to open the game before doing a little bit of everything from there on out.
 She hit from both inside and out and then started connecting with teammates on back cuts for layups.
 The Cardinal closed the first quarter on a 10-2 run and the second quarter on a 12-4 run.

 Jones nearly had a triple-double with 17 points, 10 rebounds and six assists.
-Lexie Hull, a Spokane native, added 19 points and 9 rebounds while Cameron Brink posted 15 points, eight rebounds and five blocks.
+Lexie Hull, a Spokane native, added 19 points and nine rebounds, while Cameron Brink posted 15 points, eight rebounds and five blocks.

-The Terps trailed by as much as 26 in the third quarter and were never truly competitive in the second half despite chipping away at the deficit in the fourth quarter.
+The Terps were never truly competitive in the second half despite chipping away at the deficit in the fourth quarter.

 Maryland hoped that the seventh-toughest schedule in the country would prepare it for this moment.
 The team endured losses to N.C.
-State, Stanford and South Carolina, but beat Baylor.
+State, Stanford and South Carolina but beat Baylor.
 The first Stanford loss came with Maryland missing Miller, Benzan and Faith Masonius, on top of Owusu and Reese dealing with foul trouble.
 Being full strength didn’t matter this time.